JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 ![]({{ page.images | absolute_url | append: "/x_zeros.png" }}){: width="600" }
 _Figure 6. $x[n]$ as we wish it to be._

-but the DFS (and DFT accordingly) treat it as
+but the DFS (and the DFT accordingly) treat it as

 ![]({{ page.images | absolute_url | append: "/x_repeated.png" }}){: width="600" }
 _Figure 7. $x[n]$ as seen by discrete Fourier series and the discrete Fourier transform._